GoogleCloudPlatform/beyondcorp-applink/terraform-config.md

 3. Run `$ terraform apply -var-file=[FILEPATH]` to actuate the resources.
 Upon successful completion you should see an "Apply Complete" screen as shown below with some output information about the connector you just created.
-    Please note the output (shown in green) for use in future steps.
+    Please take a note of the output (shown in green) for use in future steps.

 ![Connector Terraform Console Output](images/connector-terraform-output.png "Terraform Console Output")